 Wonderfully narrated by Bernadette Dunne

 At a certain point, my experience of my love affair with books morphed from reading to listening.
 A good storyteller sharing a beautiful performance of a story, as Dunne does with this one, adds a powerful dimension to my journey through a book.
 It's a much different experience than reading, equally fulfilling.
 At times as I'm listening, when I find myself moved into a heightened state of awareness by a particular passage, I'll even pause to listen agin, or even pick up the written version of the book to re-read it and let the image burn even more brightly in my consciousness.

-Over the years, I have read, or listened to, all of Powers' books, and have been entranced by almost all of them.
-(Strangely, I didn't like his latest, widely acclaimed, and Pulitzer Prize-winning book, Overstory, as much; I didn't feel empathy with the characters and overall found the story too bleak.)
+Over the years, I have read or listened to all of Powers' books, and have been entranced by almost all of them.
+(Strangely, I didn't like his latest, widely acclaimed and Pulitzer Prize-winning book, Overstory; I didn't feel empathy with the characters and overall found the story too bleak.)

 This multi-faceted story, enhanced by Dunne's narration, hooked me from the first page.
 It is an exhilarating tale, a deep meditation on consciousness, the complexity of human relationships, and fragility of our relationship to the natural world we inhabit and all too often entirely destroy.

 I hope I have the chance to listen to this book again in a few years.
 Next time, I'll listen even more slowly, with more breaks to savor its insights.